-Head to the home page and click the blue JOIN NOW button to get started.
+Head to the home page and click the JOIN NOW button to get started.

 1. Enter your date of birth when prompted and click Continue

-2. Enter the email address belonging to your parent/carer
+2. Enter the email address belonging to your parent or carer

 4. Enter your name and click Submit to move on to the next page

-We will send an email to the parent/carer address you gave us to let them know you have started the sign up process.
+We will send an email to the email address you gave us to let your parent know you have started the sign up process.

 Your parent/carer will now need to complete the next part of the process for you